truenas/documentation/content/TrueCommand/API/servers/add.md

 ### Input Arguments
 * Required Arguments:
-   * "nickname" (string) : User-visible name for this system
+   * "nickname" (string) : The user-visible name for this system.
-   * "ip" (string) : DNS name or IP address of the system on the network.
+   * "ip" (string) : The DNS name or IP address of the system on the network.
       * NOTE: For custom port numbers, append ":[port]" to the IP of the system.
 Example: "localhost:1234"
-   * "login_user" (string) : Name of the user to login to the system
+   * "login_user" (string) : The name of the user to login to the system.
-   * "login_password" (string) : Password for the user to login to the system
+   * "login_password" (string) : The password for the user to login to the system.
 * Optional Arguments:
    * "groups" (JsonArray of strings)
    * "tags" (JsonArray) : Search tags, Format - ["tag_1", "tag_2"]
-   * "ignore_alerts" (string or JsonArray of strings) : Types of passthrough alerts to ignore from the NAS
+   * "ignore_alerts" (string or JsonArray of strings) : Types of passthrough alerts to ignore from the NAS.
       * Added in TrueCommand 1.1
       * Valid types: "information", "warning", "critical", or "all"
       * Default value: null.
-Will use system-wide setting for ignoring alerts
+Will use system-wide setting for ignoring alerts.

 ### Request Example Arguments
 **ARGUMENTS ONLY**: See the {{< api-link "basics" >}} of API requests for additional formatting information.